passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 - Create your SMTP Credentials

-Once you are on the SMTP Settings page, you can click on the "Create My SMTP Credentials" button to begin the process.
+Once you are on the SMTP Settings page, you can click on the "Create SMTP Credentials" button to begin the process.
 When prompted, you can either accept the default name for your credentials or choose a custom name that is easy for you to remember, such as "Passbolt".

 Once you have selected a name for your credentials, AWS SES will generate a set of SMTP credentials that you can use to authenticate your email sending requests.
 These credentials will consist of an SMTP username and password.